openeuler-mirror/stratovirt/docs/config_guidebook.md

 Note: Only one USB controller can be configured, USB controller can only support USB keyboard and USB tablet.

 ### 2.14 USB Keyboard
 The USB keyboard is a keyboard that uses the USB protocol.
 It should be attached to USB controller.
-Keypad is not supported yet.
+Keypad and led are not supported yet.

 One property can be set for USB Keyboard.